nandoflorestan/keepluggable/docs/getting-started.rst

 becomes a Python dictionary which is what the system actually uses as configuration.

-The first few settings define which components we are using.
+The first group of settings define which components we are using.
 Each value is comprised of a Python package name (containing dots), then a colon, then a class name.
 What do they do?